CraftDock/pterodactyl/pterodactyl-daemon/Readme.md

 Refer to the main repository link for all information regarding running the pterodactyl panel within docker.

 ## Required Mounts

-`/srv/daemon/config/` - Main configuration directory for the daemon
+`/srv/daemon-data` - Server Data
-`/srv/daemon/packs/` - For server packs
+`/tmp/pterodactyl` - Temp folder required when creating server
-`/srv/daemon/scripts/` - For startup scripts
+`/var/run/docker.sock` - Requires the docker daemon socket to operate
-`/srv/daemon-data/` - Server Data
+**All mounts are recommended to be mirrored exactly**.

-`/var/run/docker.sock` - Requires the docker daemon docket to operate
+## Optionnals Mounts

-All mounts are recommended to be mirrored exactly.
+`/daemon` - Contains config, data, logs and packs folders